venatisriya/final-project/README.md

 ### Package Description

 A package for performing data analysis with different models given a data frame.
-Three data analysis models are provided - Linear Regression, Decision Tree, Random Forest.
+Three data analysis models are provided - **Linear Regression, Decision Tree, Random Forest**.
 Additionally, supporting functons are provided to extract statistical values and plots.

 ### Package Functions